dibyom/triggers/docs/eventlisteners.md

         name: pipeline-template
 ```

-The `expression` must return a `true` otherwise the request will be filtered
+The `expression` must return a `true` value, otherwise the request will be filtered
 out.